-The seven global employee networks focus on disability, gender, ethnicity, faith, age, working families and sexual orientation.
+The seven global employee networks play a critical role in achieving HSBC’s ambitions for diversity and inclusion.
+They focus on gender, age, ethnicity, LGBT+, faith, working parents and carers, and ability.

 Every global network has two or more sponsors who help them plan their activities.
 This also ensures that each network’s ideas and suggestions are heard by senior leaders in the bank.

 Diversity and inclusion networks have been part of HSBC for more than 40 years.
 The first meeting of ‘Christians in HSBC’ took place in London in 1975.
 The group, today part of the global Faith network, has members in 15 countries.

 In addition to the seven global networks, HSBC also has a number of common interest groups which connect our employees on a variety of different topics.
 These common interest groups include military and veterans groups and a Chinese community group.